 Short split questionnaires through an app

-1) Specific data of each step.
-Short split questionnaires provide specific data of each step of the care process, and it is easier for a patient to memorize what happened today or yesterday than two weeks ago.
+1) Specific data for each step.
+Short split questionnaires provide specific data of each step regarding the care process, and it is easier for a patient to recall what happened today or yesterday than two weeks ago.

 3) The number of responses.
 Splitting the large PREM questionnaire into smaller units can increase not only the quality and the reliability of the responses, but also the number of responses.